ivpk/uapi/openapi/docs.md

 - **Data agent** - is a software component similar to **Data Service** but publishes data in a standardized UAPI protocol.

-  IVPK provides an [Universal Data Agent](https://github.com/atviriduomenys/spinta/), which uses DSA table to convert between data provided by a Resource into UAPI protocol.
+  VSSA provides an [Universal Data Agent](https://github.com/atviriduomenys/spinta/), which uses DSA table to convert between data provided by a Resource into UAPI protocol.